awinogrodzki/loform/README.md

       value={ON}
       checked={value === ON}
       onChange={() => onChange(ON)}
-    />
+      onBlur={onBlur} // You need to pass onBlur function, in order for onInputBlur validation to work />
     <input
       type="radio"
       value={OFF}
       checked={value === OFF}
       onChange={() => onChange(OFF)}
+      onBlur={onBlur} // As above
     />
   </div>
 );